Key Info

 Frequently Asked Questions

-You need to have experience in performing before embarking on this course.
+You need to have performing experience in a dance style/genre before embarking on this course.

-No. In the case of Irish Music, Irish Dance, Contemporary Dance and Voice, you need to show proficiency in one area.
-In the case of World Music, you will be required to show proficiency in any genre of music.
-An open mind and a willingness to engage with other genres and disciplines is also a requirement.
+No. In the case of Contemporary Dance, you need to show proficiency in one dance area.
+An open mind and a willingness to engage with other genres and disciplines will also a requirement.

 The first year of the programme is shared by all musicians, singers and dancers but you will specialise in your own performance genre from the start.
 At the beginning of the second year, students will be divided into their specialist area, in one of the following streams: